GoogleFeud/ts-runtime-checks/README.md

     value: any
     // The name of the value
     valueName: string
-    // Extra parts that form the error string
+    // Information about the expected type
-    parts: string[]
+    expectedType: TypeData
 }
 ```